Mohamed Amersi: Political activity

 Amersi is a Conservative Party donor.
 He donated £10,000 each to Boris Johnson and Michael Gove during the 2019 Conservative Party leadership election.
 During the 2019 United Kingdom general election, he made donations of £99,500 and £7,400 to the central party, £5,000 to the Central Devon Association and £2,500 to the Rochdale Association.

-On 4 October 2021, according to the massive leak of financial documents known as the Pandora papers, Mohamed Amersi advised Swedish telecoms firm Telia on a £162m deal with Gulnara Karimova in 2010 which US authorities later described as a “bribe”.
+On 4 October 2021, according to the massive leak of financial documents known as the Pandora Papers, Amersi advised Swedish telecoms firm Telia on a £162m deal with Gulnara Karimova in 2010 which US authorities later described as a “bribe”.

-According to the Conservative MP David TC Davies, Amersi has used a number of legal measures against his critic, former MP Charlotte Leslie, who had compiled a due diligence note on his background, related to a dispute over the Conservative Middle East Council.
-Davies, speaking under parliamentary privilege, described Amersi's behaviour as "bullying".
+According to the Conservative MP David Davis, Amersi has used a number of legal measures against his critic, former MP Charlotte Leslie, who had compiled a due diligence note on his background, related to a dispute over the Conservative Middle East Council.
+Davis, speaking under parliamentary privilege, described Amersi's behaviour as "bullying".
+Davis also said that Amersi had with legal threats effectively "silenced" a report on his activities by Margaret Hodge MP, chair of the all-party parliamentary group (APPG) on anti-corruption and responsible tax.
+In June 2023, Amersi's defamation claim against Charlotte Leslie was struck out by the High Court, and the judge criticised the way Amersi had conducted the legal proceedings.